|Sample Collection Complete||Data Publicly Available|

 Cholangiocarcinoma is part of an effort to characterize rare tumor types.
 Read more about the Rare Tumor Projects.

-What types of discoveries about cholangiocarcinoma do The Cancer Genome Atlas (TCGA) researchers hope to make?
+The Cancer Genome Atlas (TCGA) researchers have?

 Where can I find more information about the TCGA Research Network's studies, or studies using TCGA data?

 Where can I find clinical trials to treat cholangiocarcinoma that are supported by the National Cancer Institute (NCI)?

 View a list of NCI-supported extrahepatic bile duct cancer clinical trials that are now accepting patients.

 1 American Cancer Society.
 (2012).
 Bile duct cancer (cholangiocarcinoma).
 Retrieved from http://www.cancer.org/acs/groups/cid/documents/webcontent/003084-pdf.pdf.

 2 Blechacz BRA, and Gores GJ.
 (2008) Cholangiocarcinoma.
 Clin Liver Dis.
 12(1):131–150.